Ratio of Debt to Income

 - Gross monthly income of $2,700 x .29 = $783 can be applied to housing

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-Don't forget these are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to help you pre-qualify to help you determine how much you can afford.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.